KrishArul26/KrishArul26/README.md

   ```

-Ambitious engineer, ready to leverage my passion and enthusiasm for data science and machine learning.
+* Ambitious engineer, ready to leverage my passion and enthusiasm for data science and machine learning.

   Swift learner, adept in cultivating positive relationships, and known for solid team collaborations

   while consistently delivering on time and upholding high-quality standards.
 Skilled in optimizing and

   automating data-driven processes with proven ability to adapt to new frameworks, technologies, and programming languages with ease.

+    ```
+    Frameworks

+    1. TensorFlow & Keras - Advanced

+    2. PyTorch – Advanced

+    3. Flask - Advanced

+    4. Web-Scrapping– Beautiful Soup

+    ```

 ```